|

 cluster map will be immediately plotted in the axis of the preprocessed maps using the colormap 'ann'.

-Principles of fuzzy C-means clustering: Principles of FCM clustering are given in the following publication:
+The principles of fuzzy C-means clustering are given in the following publication:

 J.C.
 Bezdek.
 Pattern Recognition with Fuzzy Objective Function Algorithms, 1981 New York.
 Plenum Press.